 These requirements and limitations shall preempt all other height limitations as required by the Danville Zoning Ordinance and shall apply only to telecommunications facilities.
-These height requirements may be waived through the Conditional Use Permit process only if the intent of the Ordinance is preserved (e.g., where a 200' tower would not increase adverse impacts, but provide a greater opportunity for co-location) in accordance with § H, Waivers.
+These height requirements may be waived through the Conditional Use Permit process only if the intent of the Ordinance is preserved (e.g., where a 200' tower would not increase adverse impacts, but provide a greater opportunity for co-location) in accordance with § H. Waivers.

-New Tower Co-location on Co-location on Construction Pre-existing Tower Existing Structures Highway Commercial and 180' Current Height + Current Height + Light Industrial District 15% 30' Commercial/Retail and Service District N/A Current Height Current Height + 30' All other Zoning Districts N/A N/A N/A
+New Tower Construction Co-location on Pre-existing Tower Co-location on Existing Structures Highway Commercial and Light Industrial District 180' Current Height + 15% Current Height + 30' Commercial/Retail and Service District N/A Current Height Current Height + 30' All other Zoning Districts N/A N/A N/A